 Join us on this exciting adventure and pursue the promises and possibilities offered in Information Technology!
 Help us make a difference in the world of tomorrow.
 Let us know how we can help you take the next big step.

-Please contact the IT Department for more information.
+Please contact the Information Technologies Department for more information.

 Interim Chairperson, Department of Information Technologies